About Birth Control: What Parents Need to Know

 Birth Control Methods

-Teens who do choose to have sex have many effective birth control methods to choose from.
-Check out the articles below to learn important facts about these different options.
-You may be surprised — some popular ones aren't as effective as many people think:
+Couples who do decide to have sex can choose from many effective methods of birth control.
+Check out the articles below to learn the facts about these different options: